gosquared/logs2/README.md

 ```

 ## Permissions
-Grant the following on IAM role to allow writing to log group:
+Grant on IAM role to allow writing to log group:

 ```json
 // replace LOGGROUP with log group name